Private Blind Model Averaging - Distributed, Non-interactive, and Convergent: Extended Ablation Study (Centralized Setting)

-The non-private reference baseline uses a linear SVM optimized via SMO with the hinge loss and an inverse regularization parameter $C = 2$ (best performing of $C \in \set{\le 5\cdot 10^{-5}, 0.5, 1, 2}$).
+The non-private reference baseline uses a linear SVM optimized via SMO with the hinge loss and an inverse regularization parameter $C = 2$ (best performing of $C \in \myset{\le 5\cdot 10^{-5}, 0.5, 1, 2}$).

 For the ablation study, we also included the Approximate Minima Perturbation (AMP) algorithm\footnote{reference implementation by the authors: \url{https://github.com/sunblaze-ucb/dpml-benchmark}, MIT license} \citep{iyengar2019towards} which resembles an instance of objective perturbation.
-There, we used a ($80$--$20$)-train-test split with 10 repeats and the following hyperparameters: $L \in \set{0.1, 1.0, 34.854}$, eps\_frac $\in \set{.9, .95, .98, .99}$, eps\_out\_frac $\in \set{.001, .01, .1, .5}$.
-We selected ($L = 1$, $eps\_out\_frac = 0.001$, $eps\_frac = 0.99$) as a good performing parameter combination for AMP.
+There, we used a ($80$--$20$)-train-test split with 10 repeats and the following hyperparameters: $L \in \myset{0.1, 1.0, 34.854}$, eps\_frac $\in \myset{.9, .95, .98, .99}$, eps\_out\_frac $\in \myset{.001, .01, .1, .5}$.
+We selected ($L = 1$, $eps\_out\_frac$ = $0.001$, $eps\_frac = 0.99$) as a good performing parameter combination for AMP.
 For better performance, we resembled the GPU-capable \emph{bfgs\_minimize} from the Tensorflow Probability package.
 To provide better privacy guarantees, we leveraged the results of \citet{kairouz2015composition, murtagh2016complexity} for tighter composition bounds on arbitrary DP mechanisms.

-\subsection{Results of the ablation study}
+\subsection{Results of the Ablation Study}

-For the extended ablation study, we considered the centralized setting (only 1 user) and compare different algorithms as well as different values for the privacy parameter $\delta$.
-The results are depicted in \Cref{fig:ablation} and display four algorithms: firstly, the differentially private Support Vector Machine with SGD-based training \dpppmlname (cf.~\Cref{sec:sgdsvm}), secondly, a similar differentially private SVM but with SMO-based training which does not offer a guaranteed and private convergence bound, thirdly, differentially private Stochastic Gradient descent (DP-SGD) \citep{abadi2016deep} applied on a 1-layer perceptron with the cross-entropy loss, and fourthly, approximate minima perturbation (AMP) \citep{iyengar2019towards} which is based upon an SVM with objective perturbation.
-Note that, only DP\_SMO\_SVM and \dpppmlname have an output sensitivity and are thus suited for this efficient Secure Distributed \helmet scheme.
+For the extended ablation study, we considered the centralized setting (only 1 user) and compared different algorithms and different values for the privacy parameter $\delta$.
+The results are depicted in \Cref{fig:baseline} and display five algorithms: firstly, the differentially private Support Vector Machine with SGD-based training \ppmlname (cf.~\Cref{ex:dpsvm} within BlindAvg of \Cref{alg:dist_blindavg} in the 1 user setting), secondly, the differentially private Softmax-activated single-layer perceptron with SGD-based training \softmaxname (cf.~\Cref{alg:dpsoftmax} within BlindAvg of \Cref{alg:dist_blindavg} in the 1 user setting), thirdly, a similar differentially private SVM but with SMO-based training which does not offer a guaranteed and private convergence bound, fourthly, differentially private Stochastic Gradient descent (DP-SGD) \citep{abadi2016deep} applied on a 1-layer perceptron with the cross-entropy loss, and fifthly, approximate minima perturbation (AMP) \citep{iyengar2019towards} which is based upon an SVM with objective perturbation.
+Note that only SVM-SMO, \ppmlname, and \softmaxname have an output sensitivity and are thus suited for this efficient \blindavg scheme.